Taishan, Guangdong: Economy

 In 2018, Taishan's GDP reached 43.25 billion Yuan, government revenue was 2.92 billion Yuan, fixed-asset investment was 27.33 billion Yuan, retail sales totaled 25.52 billion Yuan, and foreign trade totaled 13.76 billion Yuan.

 Power generation

 Taishan is home to two major power plants: the Guohua Taishan Power Station and the Taishan Nuclear Power Plant.

 Culture

 Sports

 Taishan is nicknamed the "hometown of volleyball", after the game was introduced to the city in 1915 by Lingnan University student Wu Xiumin (伍秀民).
 Many prominent Chinese volleyball players have hailed from Taishan.
 In recent years, local governments in the city have invested in the area's volleyball programs, and the city hosted a number of Volleyball Women's Nations League matches in 2018.
 9-man is a form of volleyball from Taishan brought to American Chinatowns by Taishanese immigrants.

 Music and Entertainment

-Taishan and Guangzhou are the birthplaces of Guangdong music.

 Parts of the movie Let the Bullets Fly were filmed in Taishan in 2010.

+Globalization

+Due to mass emigration abroad, Taishan developed an "import culture," where those that returned brought aspects of overseas culture with them.
+As a result, Western-style household goods such as flush toilets, cast-iron bathtubs, and architectural styles, dressing in suits, and incorporating English words into Taishanese all became a part of daily life.